Florence, Italy - www.aboutflorence.com

 MONUMENTS in Florence

-Palazzo Pitti was built in the middle of '400 by Luca Fancelli, on demand of Luca Pitti, who wanted to show his power in front of the Family of Medici, building a magnificent Palace.
+Palazzo Pitti was built in the middle of the '400s by Luca Fancelli, funded by Luca Pitti, who wanted to show his power in front of the Family of Medici by building a magnificent Palace.

-When the Pitti Family fell in misfortune, Cosimo I de' Medici bought the Palace, in 1549, and Palazzo Pitti became the Medici Family residence.
+In 1549, when the Pitti Family fell into misfortune, Cosimo I de' Medici bought the Palace and Palazzo Pitti became the Medici Family residence.

-The Pitti Palace rises on a big semicircular square.
-Today it hosts many important Florentine museums, such as: the Palatina Gallery (with Raffaello, Andrea del Sarto, Caravaggio, Bronzino masterpieces and more), the Silver Museum, the Modern Art Gallery and the Customes Gallery.
+The Pitti Palace rises on a large semicircular square.
+Today it houses many important Florentine museums, such as: the Palatina Gallery (with Raffaello, Andrea del Sarto, Caravaggio, Bronzino masterpieces and more), the Silver Museum, the Modern Art Gallery and the Costumes Gallery.

-The Pitti Palace is famous also for its gardens: the Boboli gardens, carried out on 1549 by Bartolomeo Ammannati and, later, by Bernardo Buontalenti, on demand of Cosimo I.
+The Pitti Palace is famous also for its gardens: the Boboli gardens, which were constructed in 1549 by Bartolomeo Ammannati and later expanded by Bernardo Buontalenti, on demand of Cosimo I.

 Our suggestion for your museums tickets reservation